-- hot-restart-persistence: The configuration that enables the Hot Restart feature and includes the element base-dir used to specify the directory where the Hot Restart data will be stored.
-Its default value is hot-restart.
+- hot-restart-persistence: The configuration that enables the Hot Restart feature.
+It includes the element base-dir that is used to specify the directory where the Hot Restart data will be stored.
+The default value for base-dir is hot-restart.
 You can use the default value, or you can specify the value of another folder containing the Hot Restart configuration, but it is mandatory that this hot-restart element has a value.
-This directory will be created automatically if not exists yet. - validation-timeout-seconds: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster. - data-load-timeout-seconds: Data load timeout for the Hot Restart process.
+This directory will be created automatically if it does not exist. - validation-timeout-seconds: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster. - data-load-timeout-seconds: Data load timeout for the Hot Restart process.
 All members in the cluster should finish restoring their local data before this timeout. - hot-restart: The configuration that enables or disables the Hot Restart feature per data structure.
 This element is used for the supported data structures (in the above examples, you can see that it is included in map and cache).
 Turning on fsync guarantees that data is persisted to the disk device when a write operation returns successful response to the caller.
-By default, it's turned off.
-That means data will be persisted to the disk device eventually, not on every disk write, which in general provides a better performance.
+By default, fsync is turned off.
+That means data will be persisted to the disk device eventually, instead of on every disk write.
+This generally provides better performance.